facebook/lexical/README.md

 Outline has tight intergration with React 18+ via the optional `outline-react` package.
 This package provides a set of hooks, utility functions and helpers that wire toghether event listeners and effects in React, to editor instances running with Outline.

-## Environment setup

-1. Clone this repository

-2. Install dependencies
-   - `npm install`

-3. Start local server and run tests
-   - `npm run start`
-   - `npm run test`
-     - The server needs to be running for the e2e tests

 ## Getting started with React

 Below is an example of a basic plain text editor using `outline` and `outline-react` ([try it yourself](https://codesandbox.io/s/outline-plain-text-example-g932e)).